-We develop and calibrate a dynamic equilibrium model of relationship lending in which banks are unable to access the equity markets every period and the business cycle is a Markov process that determines loans' probabilities of default.
-Banks anticipate that shocks to their earnings and the possible variation of capital requirements over the cycle can impair their future lending capacity and, as a precaution, hold capital buffers.
-We compare the relative performance of several capital regulation regimes, including one that maximizes a measure of social welfare.
-We show that Basel II is significantly more procyclical than Basel I, but makes banks safer.
-For this reason, it dominates Basel I in terms of welfare except for small social costs of bank failure.
-We also show that for high values of this cost, Basel III points in the right direction, with higher but less cyclically-varying capital requirements.
+We compare various bank capital regulation regimes using a dynamic equilibrium model of relationship lending in which banks are unable to access the equity markets every period and the business cycle determines loans' probabilities of default.
+Banks hold endogenous capital buffers as a precaution against shocks that impair their future lending capacity.
+We find that Basel II is more procyclical than Basel I but makes banks safer, and it is generally superior in welfare terms.
+For high social costs of bank failure, the optimal capital requirements are higher but less cyclically varying, like those currently targeted by Basel III.
+(JEL G21, G28, E44)